Nales54/LycansNewRoles/Thunderstore/README.md

 Medium: He's warned everytime a player dies, and he knows the specific Wolf roles.
 If he's a Wolf, he also knows everyone's secondary role.

 Astral: His action range (opening doors, looting items) is increased, including his kill and sabotage range if he's a Wolf.
-He can also project his mind to analyze the situation from up, like a Giant potion's effect, but this consumes some food.
+He can also project his mind to analyze the situation from up, like a Giant potion's effect, but this consumes some health.

 ## New primary roles
 ### Solo roles (a single one will be assigned)